bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 __Value Status__: OPTIONAL

 The `Meaning` field in the data dictionary specifies an ontology term that provides a precise meaning for the field being described.
 This is optional but we strongly encourage its use in order to make data more easily searchable.
 Terms may be drawn from any published ontology.
-The identifiers for terms MUST either be fully qualified Internationalized Resource Identifiers (IRIs) that are resolvable, for example, [http://purl.bioontology.org/ontology/MESH/D004906](http://purl.bioontology.org/ontology/MESH/D004906), or OBO Identifiers.
+The identifiers for terms MUST either be fully qualified Internationalized Resource Identifiers (IRIs) that are resolvable, for example, [http://purl.bioontology.org/ontology/MESH/D004906](http://purl.bioontology.org/ontology/MESH/D004906), or OBO-style identifiers, for example `MESH:D004096`.

 ### Field: Notes